How to File for Divorce in Idaho – Idaho Divorce Law FAQs

 If your spouse does not want a divorce and denies that the marriage is irretrievably broken, you may still obtain a divorce.
 You will need to show one of the following: adultery, extreme cruelty, willful neglect, willful desertion, habitual intemperance, and separation without cohabitation.

-What is it going to cost me to file for divorce in Idaho?
-Can I afford it?
+How much does it cost to file for divorce in Idaho?

 In getting a divorce, you will most likely have to pay for attorney’s fees and court filing fees.